9 States, 9 Stories.

 And get your money back at the door.

-Adam Duritz is singing about Omaha when I pull into Kansas on a dark, dark, dark night.
+Adam Duritz is singing his song Omaha when I pull into Kansas on a dark, dark, dark night.
 There aren’t any streetlights out on these country roads; the only light comes from the glow of a frozen-custard stand up ahead.
 I’ve never had frozen custard, so I’m not sure about it.
 It’s not quite what I had in mind for dinner, but I’m tired & hungry and decide this will have to do.

 I get my cone & sit outside in the parking lot, on the front of my car, because that’s what you do here, there aren’t any tables & chairs.
 I put in my earphones & listen to Mayer’s version of ‘Free Fallin’.
 It occurs to me how tough it is for a song to capture the actual experience of life on the road.
 Most songs get one slice or another, but not the whole pie.